This one pot pasta with ricotta and lemon is for anyone looking for a simple weeknight meal. We all want more of those meals.

-It’s quick, easy, and very lemony.
-And it gets bonus points for being a one pot recipe.
-Because fewer dishes means less time spent cleaning up.
+It’s a one-pot pasta that’s quick, easy, cheesy, and very lemony.
+And the one pot means less time spent cleaning up.

 This one pot pasta with ricotta and lemon mostly uses ingredients that you likely already have in your refrigerator and pantry.
 The ricotta might be a more specific purchase for you.
 But maybe you have leftover ricotta after you’ve made my one pan vegetarian eggplant lasagna.

 Tip from the wise quacker: for a pound of pasta, use at least four quarts of water and one and a half to two tablespoons of salt.
 Adding salt after the water comes to a full boil raises the boiling temperature a bit and, more importantly, protects your pot from salt’s corrosive tendencies.

 While your water is boiling and pasta is cooking, chop the garlic and herbs, zest and juice your lemons, and grate the Parmesan.
 When the pasta is just al dente, save a cup of pasta water and drain the pasta and rest of the pasta water.

 In the same pot, heat the oil and cook your garlic and red pepper flakes for just a minute until fragrant.
 Don’t burn the garlic, or it will become bitter.

 Add the ricotta, a quarter cup of Parmesan, lemon zest, quarter cup of lemon juice, and chopped herbs.
 Stir together until smooth, then add the pasta back to the pot, and stir to coat.